ivangfr/springboot-vault-examples/spring-cloud-vault-approle-cassandra/README.md

 ### Running as Docker Container

-- In a terminal, make sure you are inside `springboot-vault-examples` root folder
+- In a terminal, make sure you are inside the `springboot-vault-examples` root folder;

-- Build the Docker image
+- Build the Docker image:
   ```
   ./docker-build.sh spring-cloud-vault-approle-cassandra
   ```